johnzastrow/phpblog/hugo-export/posts/2012-04-19-exif-from-pictures-for-gis.md

 ---
-title: exif from pictures for GIS
+ #  exif from pictures for GIS
 categories:
   - Data processing
   - Database